rehartmann/JinTP/README.md

 ## Statements

-The following statements are supported: block, extends, for, if, include, macro.
+The following statements are supported: block, extends, for, if, include, macro, import.

 ## Filters